 When implementing Bulk FHIR, consider:

-- Set appropriate polling intervals (start at 5 seconds, use exponential backoff)
+- Set appropriate polling intervals (start at 5 seconds, use exponential backoff, and honor the server’s

 - Implement checkpointing for resumable exports